 It has been fifteen years since my family and I moved to Palo Alto.
-Like many immigrants, the early years were focused on survival and adaptation: learning a new system, navigating an unfamiliar culture, and creating stability for our child.
-Over time, as life became more settled, another experience emerged, a growing awareness of what had been left behind.
+Like many immigrants, our early years were shaped by survival and adaptation: learning a new system, navigating an unfamiliar culture, and creating stability for our child.
+Over time, as life became more settled, another experience quietly emerged, a growing awareness of what had been left behind.
 Family, language, traditions, and cultural memory slowly became an absence that expanded with each passing year.

-This feeling led me to think more deeply about the idea of home, not as a fixed place, but as something shaped through connection, memory, and shared stories.
-As I searched for a sense of rootedness in my new environment, I encountered the tree El Palo Alto.
-Deeply connected to trees as guardians of mother earth, that encounter became a turning point: What does it mean to belong?
+That feeling led me to reflect more deeply on the meaning of home, not as a fixed place, but as something shaped through connection, memory, and shared stories.
+As I searched for a sense of rootedness in my new environment, I encountered El Palo Alto tree.
+Deeply connected to trees which I consider as guardians of Mother Earth, that encounter became a turning point for me: What does it mean to belong?
 How do roots form over time?
 Who has cared for this land, and who continues to shape it?

 ————————————